 The AIF Clinton Fellowship is awarded to those aged 21 through 31 years of age who are Indian citizens or U.S. citizens/permanent residents, and have received their undergraduate degree before the start of the fellowship.
 It is an immersive, 10-month volunteer service program matching young professionals with development organizations.
 Fellows work on scalable and sustainable development projects in the fields of education, livelihoods, technology and innovation, and public health.

 Through collaboration and capacity-building, fellows, mentors, and civil society leaders form dynamic partnerships to capacity-build, exchange knowledge and skills, and share a mutual passion for advancing social and economic development.
-Fellows serve from September 2017 to July 2018 with development organizations across India.
-Masters Scholarships at Harvard
+Fellows serve from September 2018 to July 2019 with development organizations across India.

 Apart from these, there are some external sources of scholarships that you can apply to.